NuGet/docs.microsoft.com-nuget/docs/Schema/nuget-config-file.md

 # NuGet.Config reference

-NuGet behavior is controlled by settings in `NuGet.Config` files as described in [Configuring NuGet Behavior](../consume-packages/configuring-nuget-behavior.md).
-Setting names are case-insensitive.
+NuGet behavior is controlled by settings in different `NuGet.Config` files as described in [Configuring NuGet Behavior](../consume-packages/configuring-nuget-behavior.md).

 `NuGet.Config` is an XML file containing a top-level `<configuration>` node, which then contains the section elements described in this topic.
 Each section then contains zero or more `<add>` elements with `key` and `value` attributes.
 See the [examples config file](#example-config-file) at the end of this topic.
+Setting names are case-insensitive.

-Note that with NuGet 3.4+ you can use environment variables in `NuGet.Config` values to apply machine-specific settings at run time.
-For example, if the `HOME` environment variable is set to `c:\users\username`, then the value of `%HOME%\NuGetRepository` in the configuration file will resolve to `c:\users\username\NuGetRepository`.
-If an environment variable is not found, NuGet will leave the value unmodified.
+With NuGet 3.4+ you can use environment variables in `NuGet.Config` values to apply machine-specific settings at run time.
+For example, if the `HOME` environment variable is set to `c:\users\username`, then the value of `%HOME%\NuGetRepository` in the configuration file resolves to `c:\users\username\NuGetRepository`.
+If an environment variable is not found, NuGet uses the literal value from the configuration file.

+> [!Note]
-Also note that with Visual Studio 2017+ and NuGet 4.0+, the machine-wide `NuGet.Config` is now located at `%ProgramFiles(x86)%\NuGet\Config\` to improve security in multi-user scenarios.
-You will need to manually migrate existing config files from `%ProgramData%` to `%ProgramFiles(x86)%`.
-Going forward,NuGet 4.0+ will also treat this as the new location for the machine-wide configuration. `NuGet.Config` in `%ProgramData%\NuGet\Config\` will no longer be implicitly referenced or considered for hierarchical merging of `Nuget.Config`.
+> With Visual Studio 2017+ and NuGet 4.0+, the machine-wide `NuGet.Config` is located at `%ProgramFiles(x86)%\NuGet\Config\` to improve security in multi-user scenarios.
+You need to manually migrate existing config files from `%ProgramData%` to `%ProgramFiles(x86)%`.
+NuGet 4.0+ also treats this as the location for the machine-wide configuration.
+Also, `NuGet.Config` in `%ProgramData%\NuGet\Config\` is not implicitly referenced or considered for hierarchical merging of `Nuget.Config`.

 In this topic: